pbmanis/cnmodel/INSTALL.md

         # note that you will need to activate the environment once this script exists.

+## Convenience Functions
-For either of A or B, you can create a convenience alias to switch the environment and get into the directory.
+Under Unix systems (OSX)For either of A or B, you can create a convenience alias to switch the environment and get into the directory.

 Add the following lines to your .zshrc:

     # clean deactivation - no message if there is no deactivate
     # command, otherwise, just do it.
     deact() {
         if [ "$(command -v deactivate)" ]; then deactivate
         fi
     }
-        alias cn="deact; cd ~/whereyouputthemodel/cnmodel; source cnmodel_venv/bin/activate"
+    alias cn="deact; cd ~/where_you_put_the_model/cnmodel; source cnmodel_venv/bin/activate"

 This deactivates the current environment you are in (should leave you in a base or no environment), then puts you into cnmodel's environment, ready to run.

-##C
+##Anaconda Python

-**Alternate (Windows or OSX/Unix)**
+**Using Anaconda Python is a suitable alternate approach (Windows or OSX/Unix)**

 Install using anaconda python, creating a distinct environment and building
      all by hand.
 Check the requirements.txt file for what needs to be included.
-First, install Neuron using the standard install (not the pip install).
+You may want to First, install Neuron using the standard install (not the pip install).
 Next, run the script.
 The script will create a virtual environment in cnmodel_venv, containing the necessary packages, should compile the neuron .mod files without error, and should build/compile cochlea, the Python interface to the Zilany et al., cochlea/auditory nerve model.

-Manual:
+## Minimalist:

-This package depends on the following:
+This package depends on the following (2018/2019):

 1. Python 3.6 or 3.7 with numpy (1.14.3 or later), scipy (1.1.0 or later), lmfit (0.9.11 or later), matplotlib (3.0.3), faulthandler, and pyqtgraph (0.11.0).
 The cochlea module requires pandas as well.
    An Anaconda install with the appropriate scientific packages works well::